5 Lesser Known Genres in Fiction

 - A Tree Grows in Brooklyn by Betty Smith

 Hard-boiled: Even though this genre shares the setting and characters of crime fiction, it’s more realistic and naturalistic in nature.
 Detectives in hard-boiled fiction are much more cynical and somber, the (usually urban) setting is more seedy, and the writing is more graphic and violent.
 The dialogue is quick and filled with slang.
 Books of this genre include:

-Feminist Science Fiction: This sub-genre is of soft science fiction and deals particularly with women’s roles in society, and reflect the anxiety and trepidation that women have about their future.
-It’s often set in a dystopian world with heightened gender inequality, reflecting the need for continued feminist work (in the real present).
+Feminist Science Fiction: This sub-genre is of soft science fiction and deals particularly with women’s roles in society.
+It reflects the anxiety and trepidation that women have about their future.
+This kind of fiction is often set in a dystopian world with heightened gender inequality.
 Books of this genre include: